 USA law is tricky.
 All airports are controlled by Federal Law which states that CBD should have a less than 0.3% THC content in order to be legal.
 That means that you will be breaking federal law even if you are flying to a state such as Colorado where marijuana is legal.
 You should also be wary when you travel between counties as county laws differ widely too.

 If you’re considering flying with cannabis products for your pet, make sure that the bottle you are carrying clearly states the THC content, otherwise it is likely to be seized.
 Travel with a sealed bottle as an open bottle will be seized even if it states the THC content as you will not be able to prove that you have not switched it to something more potent.

 Travelling in Australia

-Domestic travel in Australia requires a prescription, identification, and a doctor’s note.
+Domestic travel in Australia requires a prescription, identification, and a doctor’s note or a vet note.

-The law differs so widely when you are travelling with CBD.
+The law differs so widely when you are traveling with CBD.
 Carry out your research carefully to make sure you are not going to break the law in the country you are visiting.

 Love our content?
 Share it with a friend or link it to social media.
 Like short clips of cute household pets?
 Training tips?
 Follow us on instagram @nydognanny or on YouTube at nydognanny.
 Have some news you needs to get to dog and cat parents stat?
 Email firstname.lastname@example.org with your article pitch.